The Error-Feedback Framework: Better Rates for SGD with Delayed Gradients and Compressed Communication: SGD with Delayed Updates

 Observe that the conditions of Lemma~\ref{lemma:main} are satisfied.
 With the notation $r_t := \E{\norm{\tilde \xx_{t+1}-\xx^\star}^2}$ and $s_t := \E{f(\xx_t)-f^\star}$ we thus have for any $w_t > 0$:

 Suppose now---we show this below---that the conditions of Lemma~\ref{lemma:dsgd_final} are satisfied.
 With this lemma we have:

 This can be rewritten as

 All that is remaining is to check that the conditions of Lemma~\ref{lemma:dsgd_final} are indeed satisfied, and to derive an estimate on $\Xi_T$.
-For this, we discuss the first three cases of the theorem separately.
+For this, we discuss the two cases of the theorem separately.